-The newarray instruction allocates memory for an array containing n elements at size s.
+The newarray $\langle s \rangle$ instruction allocates memory for an array containing n elements at size s.
 The size is computed by the compiler, while the array size is determined at runtime because it cannot in general be known at compile time.
-If n is negative, you should abort execution with the provided function $cometor{error}$ .
+If n is negative, you should abort execution with the provided function $c0\memory\error$ .
 The aadds instruction computes the address of an array element.
 The operand a on the stack must be the address of an array, and the operand i must be a valid index for this array.
-The C0VM must issue an error message and abort if i is not a valid index, which can be determined from the stored array length; use $cometor{error}$ to issue this error.
+The CoVM must issue an error message and abort if i is not a valid index, which can be determined from the stored array length; use $c0\memory\error$ to issue this error.
 We then use the element size s stored with the array to compute the address of the ith element.
-Note that one aadds instruction is necessary for every array access, even if we access the element at index s.
+Note that one aadds instruction is necessary for every array access, even if we access the element at index 0.
 This is in contrast to structs!
-When we are accessing a field of a struct, we might be accessing the first field, in which case the address of the field is the same as the address of the struct.
+When we are accessing a field of a struct, we might be accessing the first field, in which case the address of the struct.